RyotNomad/Report-Commenter/README.md

 # Report-Commenter

-Small script I wrote for a Homeschooling that manually creates all reports in MS Word.
+Small script I wrote for a homeschooling that manually creates all reports in MS Word.

 Teachers will fill in the mark and save the reports in a folder.